warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ---

-## + WARD token
+## WARD token

 WARD is the native utility token integral to the Warden Protocol ecosystem.
-It facilitates various operations such as [governance](#governance), [staking](#staking), protocol fees and acts as a medium of payment for operators.
+It facilitates various operations such as [governance](#governance), [staking](#staking), protocol fees and acts as a medium of payment for operators, such as [Keychain](#keychain) operators.

 ---

 ## Warden Protocol Node

-Node, any blockchain node in the Warden Protocol network

----

-The Node is a central point of contact for the Warden Protocol.
-It's responsible for routing requests to the appropriate Keychain, and for routing responses back to the client.
+Warden Protocol Node is any blockchain node in the Warden Protocol network.
+Nodes are responsible for routing requests to the appropriate [Keychain](#keychain) and routing responses back to the client.

-Interacting with the node is possible through a HTTP API, or through a gRPC API.

-The full list of available endpoints is documented in the API reference.

----

 To run a blockchain node, build and run the chain binary called `wardend`.
+To interact with a node, use the [Node API](/validate-and-run-a-node/node-api-reference).
+Note that running a node is a prerequisite for becoming a [validator](#validator).
+See also: [Full node](#full-node).

+(?)
+How is it related to the full node?

-## + WARP token
+## WARP token

 WARP is a dynamic counterpart to [WARD](#ward-token), adding liquidity and gamification to the Warden Protocol ecosystem.
 It fuels engagement and participation through innovative tokenomics.

 ---